 FOUNDATION MILESTONES

-Prior to its formal establishment, The Henry V. Moran Foundation (THVMF) stalwarts began to support youth sports programs that lead and paved the way for it to fully embrace youth development through futsal in the public schools, to wit:
+Prior to its formal establishment in 2009, The Henry V. Moran Foundation (THVMF) stalwarts began to support youth sports programs that lead and paved the way for it to fully embrace youth development through futsal in the public schools, to wit:

 2004 Red Ribbon Bakeshop partnered with the Gawad Kalinga Community Development Foundation Inc. (GK) in developing a social development street football program that aims to use the sport of football to make a positive change in the lives of marginalized Filipino youth living in these communities.
 The GK-Red Ribbon team was formed.